rebekahheacock/dwa15-p2/README.md

 ## Description

-TK
+XKCD-style password generator

 ## TODO
-- Create an XKCD-style password generator
 - Landing page includes a description of your app and what a xkcd password is (assume an unfamiliar audience).
 - Form inputs to specify:
 	- How many words to use.
 	- Whether to include a number.
 	- Whether to include a special symbol (for example, @).
+- Sample output
+	- word1-word2-...-wordn#@

 ## TODO (extra)
 - Add more configurations: